 Here’s a photographic guide on How to Cut, Eat and Juice Passion Fruit.

-Thank you Melissa’s Produce for the beautiful passion fruits!
+And a big thank you to Melissa’s Produce for the beautiful passion fruits for recipe testing.

-- ½ cup passion fruit juice (from 8 to 10 passion fruits -- Here’s How to Cut, Eat and Juice Passion Fruit)
+- 1/2 cup passion fruit juice (from about 8 to 10 passion fruits) see notes

 - 4 whole large eggs

 - 1 cup semisweet or bittersweet chocolate finely chopped